desaintvincent/git-buster/README.md

 - The button reappears automatically after GitLab SPA navigations if it's removed.
 - Draft MRs and old MRs are filtered out according to your settings (`skipDrafts`, `ignoreAfterMonth`).
 - The page is purely client-side; no additional permissions were added beyond existing API calls.
-- Hotfix filter persists between page loads using `localStorage`.
+- Hotfix, ticket grouping, pipeline status, readiness and author scope filters persist between page loads using `localStorage` (older versions stored booleans for readiness; these are migrated automatically to the new tri-state values).
 - Author filter persists between page loads.
 "Mine" / "Others" are disabled if no `username` is configured.

 Configuration reminders (via the popup/options):